dzackgarza/Math-Flashcards/README.md

 - As a test, you can try running  `ankdown ./ankdown.py -r ./Decks -p ./mathnotes.apkg`
   - The '-r' option points it at a directory, which is recursively searches for '.md' files to parse as cards
   - The '-p' option tells it to output a '.apkg' file, which can be imported to Anki
-- This should generate 'mathnotes.apkg'
+- This should generate 'mathnotes.apkg', which you can import into Anki directly:

 ![](figures/image_2020-05-15-22-58-48.png)